Andrej Dujella

 Andrej Dujella (born May 21, 1966 in Pula) is a Croatian professor of mathematics at the University of Zagreb and a fellow of the Croatian Academy of Sciences and Arts.

 Life

 Born in Pula, a native of Zadar, Dujella took part in the International Mathematical Olympiad, where he won a bronze medal in 1984.

 He received his M.Sc. and Ph.D. in mathematics from the University of Zagreb with a dissertation titled "Generalized Diophantine–Davenport problem".
 His main area of research is number theory, in particular Diophantine equations, elliptic curves, and applications of number theory in cryptography.
 Dujella is author of the monograph "Number Theory" (translated from Croatian).
+Dujella presently serves as the editor-in-chief of Rad-HAZU (Mathematical Section), a mathematics journal published by the Croatian Academy of Sciences and Arts (HAZU).